emilya21/emilya21.github.io/_posts/2019-03-11-farm-cluster-intro.md

 page.

 Another key function we’ll use is `cd`, which we use to change the current working directory.
-For example, if I’m in my Home directory (my username, MJ), which contains a Documents folder, I can use the command `cd Documents/` to change my working directory to `MJ/Documents`.
+For example, if I’m in my home directory (my username, MJ), which contains a Documents folder, I can use the command `cd Documents/` to change my working directory to `MJ/Documents`.
 You can type `pwd` to verify where you’ve moved to, and `ls` to list all the